 We expect to get our first look at the new Apple Watch operating system at WWDC in June, with Apple previewing some of the new features there.
 Read on to find out what can we expect to see...

-When will Apple release watchOS 4 for the Apple Watch in the UK?
+When will Apple release watchOS 4?

 One saving grace is that it doesn't take long for the Apple Watch to charge, so owners keen to track their sleep could charge the Watch during the evening before bed, for example.